Brown coal mining limits in North Bohemia: A fall in government provides a new opportunity for pro-mining interests

 Former Prime Minister and Social Democrat shadow environment minister, Vladimír Špidla, also weighed into the debate: “By taking this step Jiří Rusnok has clearly exceeded the mandate of his government, which didn’t obtain the confidence of the Chamber of Deputies, and is therefore only a caretaker government according to the Constitution.
 Rusnok’s government doesn’t have the right to decide on issues of such strategic importance, such as the mining limits, which are also highly sensitive and controversial.”

 The town of Horní Jiřetín also issued a press statement on Rusnok's pronouncement: "We’re sorry that during his visit to Mostecko, Jiří Rusnok didn’t also go to Horní Jiřetín or Litvínov.
 He’s thus one in a long line of prime ministers and ministers, who after arriving in the region go first to kowtow to the coal barons and for whom [the former coal company] Mostecká uhelná is synonymous with the entire Most area.
 We would consider it natural if the Prime Minister had also come to hear the opinions and attitudes of the opponents of breaching the limits - people who frequently throughout their lives have to suffer all the negative impacts of opencast coal mining and whose fate the mining boundaries directly affect.
 He could also find out that Ore Mountain foothills are not just about coal and that the future of the region based on other foundations than only coal and coal-fired power generation is above all realistic and realisable.
 We'd also like to discuss the issue of employment with the Prime Minister.
 It would be good for him to hear that annulling the limits would not bring about a positive impact on employment in the region, but rather the contrary."

-The mayor of Litvínov, Milan Štovíček, called Rusnok's statement a “dirty trick” played on the population of the Usti region.
-“I personally see it as the biggest scam on the people since 1989.
+The mayor of Litvínov, Milan Štovíček, called Rusnok's statement a "dirty trick" played on the population of the Ústí nad Labem Region.
+"I personally see it as the biggest scam on the people since 1989.
 This is what only totalitarian governments allowed in the past and which sacrificed this region and the local people for the purpose of making some money."
 His municipal colleague from Horní Jiřetín, Vladimír Buřt, agreed the caretaker government had no mandate.
 “The government, which does not answer to anybody at all apart from Miloše Zeman and various energy and other lobbies, shouldn’t make any such decisions.“ “Thanks to the limits, municipalities lying in protected mineral deposit areas or mining areas can actually do something.
 They can make zoning plans, they can build and renew.”